bOLiGaRt/jira-ticket-automation/README.md

 # jira-ticket-automation
-¡Automated! creation of jira ticktes using templates for each Jira project
+¡Automated! creation of jira ticktes using templates for each Jira project.
+JavaScript code bookmark injection.

-Introduction
+Instructions

 In the context of agile software development processes, the use of standardised tickets has proven to be an effective means of optimising the development process and increasing the quality of results. optimise the development process and increase the quality of the results.
 By using such tickets, we can work together more efficiently work together more efficiently, set priorities and organise our work transparently.
 A proven framework that can help to create high-quality tickets is the tickets is the INVEST method.